saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/virtual-devices.md

 >**NOTE**: All code examples in this page assume knowledge of [Sauce Runner General Usage](/dev/cli/espresso-xcuitest).
 Please review before proceeding.

+## What You'll Need

+You need to run your commands and options from the location where you downloaded the Runner file.
+Open your command line terminal, then do a `cd` to navigate to the specific folder location on your local machine where you downloaded and placed your Sauce Runner file (i.e., `sauce-runner-virtual`).

 ## Required

 :::tip